Te Kete Ipurangi Navigation:

 • learning about expectations, patterns, and tools in use across your community

-• managing requirements related to NELP Priority 1 and other statutory requirements regarding safe learning environments.
+• managing requirements related to statutory requirements regarding safe learning environments.

 Hingaia School principal, Jane Danielson explains the different applications they use to connect with their community.
 Their aim is to connect with as many people as possible both pushing information out and encouraging feedback and engagement from the community.